rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 Find more information on this topic in the [Accessibility References](#accessibility-references)

 ### Error Detection
+Once the user has created an error, we need to call out the form field/s in error and provide instruction on how to resolve them.
 - **Must**
   - Identify each field in error
   - Provide suggestions (when known) to correct the errors
+-  **Should**
   - Preserve as much user-entered input as possible
--  **Should**
-  - Correctly filled out user provided data in a form that contains errors **SHOULD** remain populated post-submit.
 - **Should Not**
   - rely solely on visual cues to indicate an error
 #### markup properties

+The following properties are added to the form field element:

   - `aria-invalid`
   - `aria-errormessage`
   - `aria-describedby` append id for notification container display

+Client side or "inline" validation notifications can interact with the user as they are working through the form process. inline validation allows us to interact with a user prior to the data being submitted to a server.
+This validation does not replace server validation, rather it enhances it with the ability to present instruction prior to submitting or refreshing the page.

+As this provides such an enhanced user experience, it is assumed that inline validation is used where possible.
 #### aria-invalid
 indicate that the value entered into an input field does not conform to the format expected by the application.
 This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.
 The attribute should be programmatically set as a result of a validation process.